Become a Speaker

 Speaker Selection Process and Criteria

 The HRSouthwest Conference has a reputation for providing high quality education to our attendees.
-Educational sessions are delivered by leading industry experts on a variety of topics of relevance to human resources professionals.
+Educational sessions are delivered by leading industry experts, thought leaders, and authors on a variety of topics of relevance to human resources professionals.

-To provide our attendees with the best educational content available, a team of human resource professionals with subject matter expertise in HR knowledge and competencies, along with industry experts, serve on our Educational Sessions Committee.
+Once your proposal is received, a team of human resource professionals with subject matter expertise in HR knowledge and competencies, along with industry experts, serve on our Education Sessions Committee.

-Each year, HRSWC receives nearly three times the number of proposals we are able to accept.
+Each year, we receive nearly three times the number of proposals we are able to accept.
 Our speaker selection process is based on a number of factors, including but not limited to:

 - Reference checks